Barge Lady Stephanie kicked off her barge travels this year on the Canal du Midi, with an unforgettable birthday cruise aboard barge Esperance.

 Classified as a UNESCO World Heritage Site and considered one of the major engineering achievements during the reign of Louis XIV, the Canal du Midi’s 300-year history offers a living glimpse into France’s aristocratic might and political power.
 Now a placid backdrop for recreation and relaxation, between April and October the Canal du Midi plays host to a number of all-inclusive luxury barge cruises.

-Among this handful of hotel barges, the 4-star, 6-passenger barge Esperance welcomes her lucky guests into a convivial atmosphere of good taste and carefree lifestyles, perfectly enhanced by elements of local flavor, fine dining, and gracious hospitality.
+Among this handful of hotel barges, the Premier, 6-passenger barge Esperance welcomes her lucky guests into a convivial atmosphere of good taste and carefree lifestyles, perfectly enhanced by elements of local flavor, fine dining, and gracious hospitality.
 It is this delightful mix of Continental chic and carefree ambiance that this exceptionally beautiful barge offers, and it is where I spent an indelibly memorable birthday week in April of 2019, savoring every moment of my Canal du Midi cruise.

 From the moment the barge comes into view, the Esperance is easily identified as one of the most glamorous vessels on the Canal du Midi.
 Owned by the sophisticated and seasoned Mathias Gilles,pictured above, and flawlessly operated by handpicked crew, stepping onboard the barge is akin to entering a holiday villa tucked away along sunny beaches in south of France.
 “We try to create a chic but relaxed ambiance onboard the Esperance, ” Mathias says.
 “We love to see happy people; we love to hear them laugh.
 All the little touches we do is to give our guests an unforgettable experience.”